Icradle-Innovations-Ltd/StockSignalPro/USER_GUIDE.md

 - **Limitations**: Cycle analysis works better in some market conditions than others
 - **Past Performance**: Remember that historical patterns do not guarantee future results

+## Market Sentiment Analysis

+The Market Sentiment feature analyzes news and market information to determine overall market mood.

+### Accessing Market Sentiment Analysis

+You can access the Market Sentiment feature in several ways:
+- Click the "Market Sentiment" button in the navigation bar
+- Select "Market Sentiment" from the Features dropdown menu
+- Click the "View Market Sentiment" link in the homepage's information card

+### General Market Sentiment

+The Market Sentiment page displays:

+1. **Sentiment Gauge**:
+   - Visual indicator showing the overall market mood on a scale from bearish to bullish
+   - The gauge ranges from 0 (extremely bearish) to 100 (extremely bullish)
+   - The pointer indicates the current market sentiment value

+2. **Sentiment Breakdown**:
+   - Bullish Score: Percentage of positive market signals
+   - Bearish Score: Percentage of negative market signals
+   - Neutral Score: Percentage of neutral market signals

+3. **Mood Indicator**:
+   - Text description of the current market mood (Bearish, Neutral, or Bullish)
+   - Timestamp showing when the sentiment analysis was performed

+### Ticker-Specific Sentiment

+For analysis of individual stocks:

+1. Enter a ticker symbol in the search box on the Market Sentiment page
+2. Click "Analyze Sentiment" to process
+3. View ticker-specific sentiment results including:
+   - Sentiment gauge for that specific stock
+   - Breakdown of bullish, bearish, and neutral signals
+   - Analysis timestamp

+### Interpreting Sentiment Results

+- **Bullish (70-100)**: Indicates positive market sentiment; may suggest a favorable environment for buying
+- **Neutral (30-70)**: Mixed or balanced market sentiment; may suggest a cautious approach
+- **Bearish (0-30)**: Indicates negative market sentiment; may suggest a defensive approach

+### Combining Sentiment with Cycle Analysis

+For best results:
+- Use Market Sentiment as a broader context for your cycle analysis
+- Consider being more conservative when cycle recommendations conflict with market sentiment
+- Look for confirmation when both cycle analysis and sentiment align in the same direction

 ## Exporting and Sharing

 ### Generate PDF Report